 We are in an age where traditional business models may no longer be enough to scale and grow your business.
-The ability to be flexible and adapt to ever-changing horizons is key to not only survival but to flourish.
+The ability to be flexible and adapt to ever-changing horizons is key to not only survive but flourish.

-One specific model that has been gaining traction over the past few years is the blended business model – a hybrid org chart capable of cutting your labor costs by over 60% while simultaneously increasing your productivity and offering flexibility in department labor allocation.
-You can put the blended business model to work in your own business now when you schedule your Double My Business Strategy Session today and find our how a MyOutDesk Virtual Assistant can support you to boost your business.
+One specific model gaining traction over the past few years is the blended business model – a hybrid org chart capable of cutting your labor costs by over 60% while simultaneously increasing your productivity and offering flexibility in department labor allocation.
+You can put the blended business model to work in your own business by leveraging virtual assistants.

 What is the Blended Business Model?

-Basically, it is engineering a blended org chart with part of an organization being in-house and another part working virtually.
+Basically, it is engineering a blended org chart with part of an in-house organization and another part working virtually.

 If you are in any of the following scenarios, it might be time for you to consider adopting the blended business model:

-- Company revenue productivity is suffering because your time is spent on on-revenue efforts.
+- Company revenue productivity is suffering because your time is spent on non-revenue efforts.

 - Your growth curve is flat because you’re stuck with administrative work.

-- You know you need support but do not want to go through the tedious process of hiring, only to have your hires leave after a period of time, thus putting you in a vicious cycle.
+- You know you need support but do not want to go through the tedious hiring process, only to have your hires leave after a period of time, thus putting you in a vicious cycle.

-Hiring Virtual Assistants solve a lot of problems and actually bring many benefits.
-For example, a full-time Virtual Assistant will cost you 25%-30% the cost of an in-house employee.
-A Virtual Assistant will have their own equipment and software, and will not take up any precious office space, so overhead costs are cut-down as well.
-Organizations like MyOutDesk cover HR concerns, benefits and even things like paid time off; while all you do is pay your monthly subscription.
+Hiring Virtual Assistants solves a lot of problems and actually brings many benefits.
+For example, a full-time Virtual Assistant will cost you 25%-30% of the cost of an in-house employee.
+A Virtual Assistant will have their own equipment and software and will not take up any precious office space, so overhead costs are cut down.
+In addition, organizations like MyOutDesk cover HR concerns, benefits, and even things like paid time off, while all you do is pay your monthly subscription.

 Building a blended org chart with Virtual Assistants is an extremely cost-effective way to grow your business!

 Stanford Studies have shown that remote workers show increased productivity by 16%.
-Those who work from home seem to be more focused with fewer distractions.
+In addition, those who work from home seem to be more focused with fewer distractions.
 They also found that employees working in open offices took 62% more sick days than virtual employees.

 Large companies are benefitting from using a blended employment model.
 In fact, a new regulation stemming from the Dodd-Frank Wall Street Reform and Consumer Protection Act has given us a clearer picture of the extent to which some of the largest U.S. companies employ global talent.
-As part of this act, publicly traded companies are now required to disclose how many foreign employees they employ.
+As part of this act, publicly traded companies must disclose how many foreign employees they employ.
 While this act was passed back in 2010 in response to the 2008 global financial crisis, the SEC only approved guidance for companies outlining how to implement and comply with the mandate in September 2017.
 Therefore, data regarding the degree to which these major corporations use global talent is only just beginning to emerge.
-Even after just one quarter of such reporting, it is clear that many of the most recognizable U.S. brands hire workers in lower-cost countries as a means of leveraging their businesses.
+However, even after just one-quarter of such reporting, it is clear that many of the most recognizable U.S. brands hire workers in lower-cost countries as a means of leveraging their businesses.

 You might be surprised at the high percentages of global talent that successful companies have reported so far: